klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay/account.md

 Returns `true` if the account associated with the address is created.
 It returns `false` otherwise.

-**NOTE** accountCreated checks to see if it exists on the network, so even if a key pair is created, false is returned if the account matching the address does not exist on the actual blockchain network.
+**NOTE** accountCreated checks if the account exists on the network, so even if a key pair is created, false is returned if the account matching the address does not exist on the actual blockchain network.

 **Parameters**